surmwill/recycler_unity/README.md

 Recycler entries are prefabs that will get bound to your data.
 To begin, create the prefab.

-To make it operable with the Recycler you must include a `RecyclerScrollRectEntry<TEntryData, TEntryDataKey>` component.
+To make it operable with the Recycler you must include a `RecyclerScrollRectEntry<TEntryData, TEntryDataKey>` component at the root of the prefab.
 Specifically, as generic classes cannot be components, you must create an of instance of the generic class with your data and its corresponding key as the types `class DemoRecyclerEntry : RecyclerScrollRectEntry<DemoRecyclerData, string>`

 Upon creating the class you will be asked to implement three different lifecycle methods.
 Each can be left empty until use of them is required: